LearningKijo/KQL/KQL-XDR-Hunting/README.md

 Hi there 👋 Thank you for visiting @LearningKijo <br>
 I received a number of feedback about threat hunting in Microsoft 365 Defender.<br>
-Therefore, I wrote some out-of-the-box queries based on the feedback!!
+Therefore, I wrote some "out-of-the-box KQL queries" based on the feedback!!

 ```
 // I will cover mostly these products in KQL.